-My name is Carly and I am a musician, yoga teacher, rewilding advocate and women’s circle facilitator with a passion for yoga nidra, yoga for women’s health and menstrual Cycle Awareness and a deep love for music and nature (especially dogs, trees, mountain music and the moon).
+Hi, I'm Carly and I'm a musician, yoga, meditation and yoga nidra teacher, menstrual mentor and women's circle facilitator with a huge passion for cyclical living and wildness and a deep love for music and nature (especially dogs, birds, trees, the ocean, the forest, mountain music and the moon).

-Yoga, nidra, nature, women's circles and menstrual cycle awareness have helped me to heal from trauma, live with anxiety and depression, recover from addiction and eating disorders, heal period pain and continue to support me in learning how to break habitual patterns, open my heart, make peace with my mind and live in my body.
+Yoga, nidra, nature, women's circles and menstrual cycle awareness have helped me to heal from trauma and anxiety and to live with depression, recover from addiction and eating disorders, heal period pain and continue to support me in learning how to break habitual patterns, open my heart, make peace with my mind and live in my body.

-I discovered yoga as a teenager but it wasn’t until I left London for a simpler life in the countryside and re-established a relationship to myself and to nature that the teachings really began to take root and do their work.
+I discovered yoga as a teenager whilst working 3 jobs to support myself through College but it wasn’t until I left London for a simpler and safer life in the countryside and re-established a relationship to myself and to nature that the teachings really began to take root and do their work.

-Yoga, nature and sisterhood have healed my body and mind in ways I had never thought possible.
-Women, nature and yoga have taught me to take a stand for rhythm, to feel the rumble of rage pulsing through the earth and our bodies and reject any expectation of consistency, predictability and infinite resource.
+Yoga, nidra, nature, sisterhood and menstrual cycle awareness have helped to heal my body and mind in ways I had never thought possible.
+These practices have taught me to take a stand for rhythm, to feel the rumble of rage pulsing through the earth and our bodies and reject any expectation of consistency, predictability and infinite resource.
 In the forests, on the mat and in circle I have been shown how to truly live from a place of simplicity, contentment and connection and to honour my wild and cyclical nature.
 Bringing yoga, women and nature together has always felt like a homecoming.

 'Yoga is not a workout, it is a workin.
 And this is the point of spiritual practice; to make us teachable; to open up our hearts and focus our awareness so that we can know what we already know, be who we already are.' ~ Rolf Gates

-I went on to train as a Yoga and Meditation teacher, completing my 200-hour Yoga Alliance Registered Yoga Teacher Training course through the prestigious training provider Whitespace Yoga in June 2016.
-Since then I have taken Vinyasa, Yoga Nidra, restorative Yoga, Well Woman Yoga Therapy & Healing early Developmental Trauma Through the Body trainings and am committed to always learning and growing.
+I went on to train as a Yoga and Meditation teacher, completing my 200-hour Yoga Alliance Registered Yoga Teacher Training course through my local training provider Whitespace Yoga in June 2016.
+Since then I have taken training courses on: Teaching Vinyasa Flow, Yoga Nidra, Restorative Yoga, Well Woman Yoga Therapy, Healing Early Developmental Trauma Through the Body and working with injuries and am committed to always learning and growing.

 My Approach and Style